Last Updated on 20th October 2022 by Sophie Nadeau

 When planning a trip to Europe during the colder months of the year, there are some must-see destinations that are popular year-in-year-out: The French Alps, snow-covered Norway, and the ever-changing landscape of Switzerland to name but a few destinations.
+There are also more off the beaten path locations, including magical Gothenburg, the second largest city in Sweden.

 #1 You can sample Swedish Glögg